 Webhook Events

 Subscribe to webhooks for real-time events.
-See Webhook Integration.| Event | Trigger |
+See Webhook Events for payload examples, signature verification, and the full event reference.| Event | Trigger |

 |---|---|